getodk/central-backend/docs/api.md

 ## Backups Configuration [/v1/config/backups]

-Earlier versions of ODK Central allowed users to configure backups to Google Drive.
-It is [no longer possible](https://forum.getodk.org/t/backups-to-google-drive-from-central-will-stop-working-after-oct-3/38895) to configure backups, but if backups were configured using an earlier version of ODK Central, you can get the current configuration or terminate it.
+Earlier versions of ODK Central allowed users to configure backups to Google Drive, but it is no longer possible to do so.
+If backups were configured using an earlier version of ODK Central, you can get the current configuration or terminate it.
+On January 31, 2023, backups to Google Drive will stop working entirely, and we will remove the endpoints to get the current configuration or terminate it.
+Although backups to Google Drive will stop working, it will still be possible to download a [Direct Backup](/reference/system-endpoints/direct-backup).
+For more information about these changes, please see [this topic](https://forum.getodk.org/t/backups-to-google-drive-from-central-will-stop-working-after-jan-31st/38895) in the ODK Forum.

 The backups configuration is essentially a singleton object: there can be only one backups configuration at a time.

-Even though it is no longer to possible to set up a new backups configuration, you can still download a [Direct Backup](/reference/system-endpoints/direct-backup).

 ### Getting the current configuration [GET]